vyca2017/content/content/tutorials/authorization/case-study-authorization-content-management-system.md

     - pheiph4ooj
 ---

-# Case Study: Authorization for A Content Management System with GraphQL
+# Authorization for a CMS with GraphQL Permission Queries

 Security is one of the most critical parts of an application.
 Combining authentication methods with authorization rules empowers developers to build secure apps in a straight-forward way.